 SHA administers a project-based voucher program contract with the Harnett Training School that encompasses 37 units of designated housing for the elderly, located in Harnett County.

-Matthews Court, Garden Street and Gilmore Terrace were converted to project-based voucher communities via the RAD closing that occurred October 2020, creating an additional 176 project-based vouchers.
+Matthews Court, Garden Street and Gilmore Terrace were converted to project-based voucher communities via the RAD closing that occurred October 2020, creating an additional 176 vouchers and project-based voucher units.